Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 # 4. Typee Implementation - Packages and Modules

-The first implementation of __Typee__ translator aimed at proving the concept of programming languages translations and at understanding the issues it raises and how to solve them.
+The first implementation of __Typee__ translator aims at proving the concept of programming languages translations and at understanding the issues this raises and how to solve them.
 This is a PoC, or _Proof of Concept_.

 _Python_ has been chosen for the development of this PoC, for the ease of prototyping this programming language offers.
 In _Python_, we design _packages_ and _modules_.
 A _Python module_ is a file containing _Python_ source code.
-A _Python package_ is a directory that contains modules plus a special module named __init__.py that may be empty but that is mandatory.
+A _Python package_ is a directory that contains modules plus a special module named `__init__.py` that may be empty but which is mandatory.

 It is straightforward to envisage the creation of a package for the _Front-End_ code (named `FrontEnd`) and another one for the _Back-End_ code